lcvaleski/meanderingsleep/README.md

 - Clone the repo
 - `npm install`
-- Go to the Firebase project and download:
+- Go to the Firebase `sleeples` project and download:
     * `GoogleService-Info.plist`, add this to the `ios` dir.
     * `google-services.json`, add this to the `/android/app/` dir.